zano007/SCD_OEL/README.md

 # SCD_OEL
-A simple JavaFX chat app that shows how to use design patterns like Factory, Builder, Decorator, Observer, and Singleton.
-It has a basic messaging interface and is good for learning JavaFX and object-oriented programming.
+This is a Simple Chat Simulator built using JavaFX.
+It demonstrates basic messaging functionality with a clean GUI and uses several design patterns like Factory, Builder, Decorator, Observer, and Singleton.
+This project is mainly for learning JavaFX, OOP concepts, and how design patterns can be applied in real applications.